 In a grim statement made by the Health Ministry, “Corona is here to stay and we should learn to live with it till a vaccine is discovered”, we are overwhelmed by fear, especially in a populated and diverse country like India.
 The various geographical and living habits has sent a shockwave of fear through the different communities in the country.

-At this point in time, the role of brands and advertising as a whole is as critical as ever since consumers are taking to looking up DIY hacks to tackle this unprecedented time.
+At this point in time, the role of brands and advertising as a whole is as critical as ever since consumers are looking up DIY hacks to tackle this unprecedented time.
 This is particularly scary for F&B retail brands.
 To give you an example, my aunt’s family is a household consisting of 16 people.
 They have completely stopped buying spices from the market and are beginning to make their own.
 On an average, 15,000 rupees was dedicated to purchasing spices every month.
 Now it has gone down to almost half of the initial expenditure; 6 to 7,000 rupees.
 Dairy products are now following suit and they have decided to make it at home.

 This is an era of a socially conscious consumer and their decision making is driven by how much they can trust a brand.
 A report by Edelmen Trust Barometer 2020 revealed a fascinating insight that 81% consumers want to be confident that the brand is doing the right thing for consumers, thus building trust in that brand.
 Google released 5 critical insights of APAC to help advertisers think like the consumers based on the search and consumption.
 Read on for a combination of both into an actionable intelligence.

 - Is this brand helping me with critical information and content that I need to get by?